jaumealonso/jaumealonso.github.io/_pages/about.md

 * Bifurcation of ordinary differential equations

 Besides that, I am also generally interested in data-driven modelling, time-series analysis, machine learning, complex systems and in models with differential equations in physics, chemistry and social sciences.

+---

+### Pronunciation:

+In case you might be interested, my [name](https://en.wiktionary.org/wiki/Jaume) is pronounced /ˈʒaw.mə/ and sounds like [this](https://www.howtopronounce.com/catalan/jaume).